 Hello there beautiful peeps ^_^

 Today I am recommending to you a Norwegian film called The Wave.
-It’s a disaster movie that focuses on something that could actually happen in modern day.
+It’s a disaster movie that apparently focuses on something that could actually happen in modern day.
 My cousin and I watched this awhile back and today for some reason I found myself thinking about it.
 I looked up the trailer and thought, “you know what, this would be really cool to recommend on my blog.”
-When I watched it, it was on V.O.D. on my Xbox one.
-The fact that it was there means that you can probs find it on any other streaming service as well.
-For example, it’s now on Netflix too. 🙂
+When we watched it, it was on V.O.D. on my Xbox one.
+Which means that if it was on there you can probs find it on any other streaming service as well.
+For example, I recently noticed it was on Netflix too. 🙂

 The movie follows Kristian Eikjord, a geologist working at the Akerneset

 monitoring station.
-The movie picks up where he and his family are getting ready to leave because he had gotten a brand new job offer that he took.
-He was planning to leave the small village of Geiranger and move to the city of Stavanger.
-Right as he is getting ready to leave he notices some sensors shutting down.
-Why is that important?
+It picks up where he and his family are getting ready to leave because he had recently accepted a new job offer.
+Moving now from the small village of Geiranger to much bigger city of Stavanger.
+Right as he is getting ready to leave however, he notices some sensors shutting down.
+Why is that a big deal?
 Well because if those weren’t a technical glitch then that means an avalanche could happen.
-If that happens a tsunami could come and wipe out the entire village!
-O_O
+If that happens a tsunami could be triggered which will come and wipe out the entire village!
+O_O Meaning there are some big stakes on the line here.

-This movie mainly works because of it’s protagonist Kristian.
-What makes him relatable is that he is an every man.
+Then aside from that you also had another standout positive which was the protagonist himself Kristian.
+What made him so relatable was that he was simply an everyman.
 What I mean by that is that while he is good at his job he is not a super crazy genius or super hero.
 He is just a regular guy looking into things and trying his best to make right decisions.
-When he gets into a dangerous situation you feel for him because you know he could really get hurt.
+Which means that when he gets into a dangerous situation you feel for him because you know he could really get hurt.

-Now what didn’t I like?
+Now for what I didn’t like.
 I will say that aside from his daughter’s character I felt like his family’s side story was kinda meh.
 His son was mostly a plot device and not much of a character for me.
 The reason the daughter wasn’t a problem like them was because she was with Kristian most of the time and I thought they had good chemistry.
 It really felt like they had a father-daughter relationship.

-Overall, the acting by Kristoffer Jonner(Kristian) and beautiful cinematography elevate this beyond your typical disaster movie.
+Overall, the negatives where minor for me here and I do think you would enjoy this if you just gave it a chance.
+The acting by Kristoffer Jonner(Kristian) and the beautiful cinematography really elevate this beyond your typical disaster movie.
 Rent it or buy it you won’t go wrong by taking the time to check this out. 😀